sharma84/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model (DOM) connects web pages to scripts or programming languages.
+When a web page is loaded, the browser creates a DOM of the page as a tree and its each branch is a node that contains objects.
+DOM is a standard for how to change, add or delete HTML elements.

 2. What is an event?
+Event is an action that happen on the webpage and the browser can detect all of them.
+Moving the mouse, a click, pressing a key on the keyboard are all events on webpage.
+Some other examples of event are: onclick, ondrag, onload, onmouseover.

 3. What is an event listener?
+An event listener is a function that waits for an event to occur.
+After the event is occurred it calls the event handler.

 4. Why would we convert a NodeList into an Array?
+We would convert Nodelist into an Array so that we can have access to the entire collection of Array methods like Array.map(), Array.reduce().

 5. What is a component?
+Component is reusable pieces of code that can be used to build elements sharing functionality and styling.
+Component consists of HTML, CSS and JS brought together for reuse in a website or application.

 ### Git Set up